CarlSosaDev/Rails-5-on-Windows-10/README.md

     Download Bitnami RubyStack

-          Bitnami RubyStack has much of the tools that we need to install Ruby on Rails on      windows, bring it with Git, Mysql, Postgresql, Sqlite, Ruby, Rails, RVM, and others.
+          Bitnami RubyStack has much of the tools that we need to install Ruby on Rails on      windows, it come with Git, Mysql, Postgresql, Sqlite, Ruby, Rails, RVM, and others.

            Go to https://bitnami.com/stack/ruby, and download the latest version of the     installer.

- Once installed it in your computer we need to add the path of Ruby interpreter to the system variables, for  that do the follow:
+ Once installed it in your computer we need to add the path of Ruby interpreter to the system variables, do the following:

  1- right click in Windows menu,then choose "System".